roytang/blog/content/posts/2007/12/ptq-kuala-lumpur-3.md

 _

 I played a couple MTGO drafts the day before but did not do very well, I hoped my luck would be better this time.
 But my day did not start very well as I found that I had forgotten to bring sleeves to the event.
 I had to buy some rough-backed Ultra Pros.
 I hate rough-backed sleeves, my hands are not very good with them.
 For some reason, I was also stupid enough to come in my sandals, wearing no socks.
-I know from experience that this is stupid, as my feet will get sweaty and I&#8217;ll be uncomfortable all day.
-Surely the above two whiny complaints are no excuse for the eventual beating that I get during the tournament (OMG spoiler!), but they couldn&#8217;t have helped.
+I know from experience that this is stupid, as my feet will get sweaty and I&'ll be uncomfortable all day.
+Surely the above two whiny complaints are no excuse for the eventual beating that I get during the tournament (OMG spoiler!), but they couldn&'t have helped.

 I open the following Sealed Pool: